Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 260 should perform much faster than the Radeon HD 6670 (OEM) 1GB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 260 should perform much faster than the Radeon HD 6670 (OEM) 1GB in general. (explain)

-Texel RateThe GeForce GTX 260 should be quite a bit (about 92%) faster with regards to texture filtering than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe GeForce GTX 260 is a lot (approximately 92%) more effective at AF than the Radeon HD 6670 (OEM) 1GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 260 is superior to the Radeon HD 6670 (OEM) 1GB, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 260 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison